 Discover the ads of new and used sailboats for sale!

 How to buy a sailing boat?

 Have all these questions helped you narrow down your choice?
 Now wondering how to buy a new or used sailing boat?
 As with a car, you can buy a boat from a dealership, a professional reseller or a private owner.
-Check out Band of Boats your website for buying and selling new and second-hand boats, to get an overview of all the models available on the market.
+Check out Band of Boats your website for buying and selling new and used boats, to get an overview of all the models available on the market.
 No doubt you’ll find a rare gem or two among them!

 Do I need a licence to sail a sailing boat?

 The owner of a sailing boat can sail without a licence on confined waters or at sea, regardless of the type of sailing boat.
 At present, there is no obligation to have a boat licence.